Once in Mallaig

 There are no televisions in our rooms, but we do have good WiFi and 4G mobile coverage.
 We have a selection of games and books, but you might also like to bring your own.

 Doune is entirely off grid.
 We generate our own power and the supply is limited, so we ask guests not to bring hair dryers or other power-thirsty electrical appliances.
 Phone/camera chargers and electric shavers are fine.
-We’ll advise you on arrival the hours that electricity is available (generally morning and evening) and you will be given a lantern to use overnight when the power is off.

 Our water supply is from the burn that runs down the hill, we’re not connected to the mains supply.
 All the water for the restaurant and guest rooms is filtered and UV treated to comply with standards.

-Well-behaved dogs are very welcome when visiting in Stone Lodge 2 and the Bothy, though we ask they are not allowed on furniture.
+Well-behaved dogs are very welcome when visiting in Shearwater and The Old Bothy, though we ask they are not allowed on furniture.
 Please note that we have free roaming poultry so they must be always kept under close control around Doune.
 Only assistance dogs are allowed in the dining room, so please ensure your dog is content being left alone in your room.
 We have a rigid dog bed, bedding and dog bowls for you to use during your stay but ask that you bring food for your dog.
 Please make sure your dog is up to date with flea and tick treatment and we advise using a good quality tick collar whilst here as an added precaution.
 We highly recommend a Seresto tick collar; our own dog has remained almost tick free since we fitted one.

 Food & drink